Best Digital Marketing Bootcamps in 2021

 According to Glassdoor, base digital marketing salaries start around $57,212 on average.
 However, there are a number of factors that increase take-home pay.
 Many professionals earn additional bonuses throughout the year, adding up to $5,793 on average.
 Some people earn more than $20,000 in bonuses during the year, and managers can count on more.

-Digital marketing shares many traits with traditional marketing jobs, but the changing consumer and technological landscape requires additional skills.
+Digital marketing shares many traits with traditional marketing jobs, but the changing consumer and technological landscape require additional skills.
 That’s why digital marketing developed into its own separate field.
-Today, there are many education pathways that can lead to a digital marketing career.
+Today, there are many educational pathways that can lead to a digital marketing career.
 Colleges, universities, and coding bootcamps all provide a legitimate path into this exciting technology field.

 Why Choose a Digital Marketing Bootcamp?

 Although digital marketing isn’t a ‘coding’ occupation, many coding bootcamps offer courses in the field.
 Digital marketing is a complex field, but years of evidence and student testimonials demonstrate that the bootcamp model works for this occupation.

 Historically, most marketing careers began with a bachelor’s degree in business, marketing, or an MBA.
 But today, digital marketing bootcamps provide a number of advantages over the traditional model.
 In addition to being more economical, bootcamps can adapt to industry trends rapidly, and provide relevant curriculum in a changing industry.
 Additionally, bootcamps can train students for a career in months, not years—with success rates sometimes reaching close to 90%.

 Boot Camp Digital teaches students how to become successful digital marketers through its full-time program.
 Not only is the program for beginners, but it also helps professionals further improve their skills.

 Graduates from Boot Camp Digital go on to work at large companies, such as Nike, Verizon, Gamble, and NASA.